-The Wolper Law Firm, P.A. is currently investigating claims against various brokerage firms who permitted their Financial Advisors to sell VIX-Linked Exchange Traded Notes to their retail customers.
+The Wolper Law Firm, P.A., P.A. is currently investigating claims against various brokerage firms who permitted their Financial Advisors to sell VIX-Linked Exchange Traded Notes to their retail customers.
 In many instances, these securities were sold for extended periods of time and without full disclosure of the characteristics and risks underlying these securities.

 The Chicago Board of Options Exchange (CBOE) Volatility Index, or the “VIX,” represents the market’s expectation of thirty (30) day forward-looking volatility.
 It is commonly referred to as the “fear index.”
 The VIX is a complex statistical measure of trading activity and price action in options (i.e., calls and puts) on the S&P 500.
 The short-term options activity on the S&P 500 provides a window into how sophisticated institutional traders view market risk in the short-term.
 Mechanically, when the overall financial markets are in turmoil, the VIX will spike.
 When the overall financial markets are stable or appreciating, the VIX is stagnant or will decline.

 The VIX is not tradeable in the retail markets—it is just an index.
 However, in recent years, various asset managers have created exchange traded investment vehicles that track the performance of the VIX.
 Two such investment vehicles are the Barclays Bank IPATH Series B S&P 500 VIX Short Term Futures Exchange Traded Note, which trades under the symbol “VXX” and the ProShares VIX Short-Term Futures ETF, which trades under the symbol “VIXY.”